Skip to content

 Info

-Here the grpo_fast.py actually use 6 GPUs for training and 2 GPUs for inference, so it's using less hardware but runs faster than grpo_vllm_thread_ray_gtrl.py which uses 2 nodes (12 GPUs for training and 4 GPUs for inference).
+Here the grpo_fast.py actually use 6 GPUs for training and 2 GPUs for inference, so it's using less hardware but runs faster than the legacy grpo_vllm_thread_ray_gtrl.py which used 2 nodes (12 GPUs for training and 4 GPUs for inference).

 grpo_tulu3_8b grpo_tulu3_8b_time